 Based on the Section 4(f) De Minimis Impact Finding, FHWA has concluded that there is no feasible and prudent alternative to the use of land from Section 4(f) resources, and that the project as currently designed includes all possible planning to minimize harm resulting from the use of these resources.
+FHWA has determined that the conversion of the approximate 1.5 acres beyond VDOT's existing ROW within the 75-foot APE on the Brookhill Property constitutes a de minimis impact.
+To comply with the de minimis impact finding, the Design-Builders' design shall be contained within the area 75 feet from the edge of pavement extending east into the Brookhill property, along its western boundary, and running parallel to the roadway for the entire (N/S) length of the parcel.
+The 1.5 acres upon which the de minimis impact finding is based is included within the area 75 feet from the edge of pavement extending east into the Brookhill property, along its western boundary, and running parallel to the roadway for the entire (N/S) length of the parcel.
+To comply with the de minimis impact finding, the Design-Builders' design shall be contained within these limits.
 The Design-Builder shall ensure that their final design incorporates the specified minimization and mitigation measures, and is consistent with the Section 4(f) De Minimis Impact Finding.
 Mapping showing the location of the 4(f) resource is included in the RFP Information Package.

-The Design-Builder should consider 4(f) resources to be design constraints and avoid any impacts to them beyond the acres of use identified in this section.
+The Design-Builder shall consider 4(f) resources to be design constraints and avoid any impacts to them beyond the limits of the APE described above, which includes the approximate acres of use identified in this section. the acres of use identified in this section.
 In addition, the Design-Builder shall avoid any other project-related activities on these resources, including but not limited to staging, borrow/disposal, and temporary or permanent easements.